extremx/pingAlerter/README.md

 -run in background and loop forever

--Olny alert once per downed host (until recovery)
+-Only alert once per downed host (until recovery)